inkytonik/sbt-rats/wiki/usage.md

     module foo.bar.Parser;

 After the module declaration an optional header section can appear.
 This section has the same syntax and meaning as the header construct in a Rats! specification.
 Its contents will be inserted into the generated parser at the top-level.
 For example, it is typically used to import classes that are needed to construct semantic values.

     header {
         import foo.bar.Syntax.*;
     }

+Similarly, an optional AST header section can apepar next.
+Its contents will be inserted at the end of the generated object that contains the AST nodes (`foo.bar.Syntax` in the above example).
+One use of this facility is to add smart constructors or other functions that use the generated AST classes.
+E.g., the following declaration adds a silly function on AST nodes.

+    astHeader {
+        def reverseToString(a : ASTNode) : String =
+          a.toString.reverse
+    }

 After the header section is an optional body section.
 This section has the same syntax and meaning as the body construct in a Rats! specification.
 Its contents will be inserted into the generated parser inside the parser class.